tsukhu/rwd-spa-alljs-app/README.md

 * Initial set of travel APIs (CRUD) for all destinations in India using MongoDB for persistence.
 * A Bootstrap Carousel for India Travel Destinations (Needs improvement :-))
 * Accordian view of all India Destinations sourced from the travel APIs with filters
-* Group By view of all India Destinations grouped by India Region and State.Thanks to a blog by Ben Nadel covering <a href="http://www.bennadel.com/blog/2456-grouping-nested-ngrepeat-lists-in-angularjs.htm">how to implement groupBy in AngularJS using nested ngRepeat</a>
+* Group By view of all India Destinations grouped by India Region and State.Thanks to a blog by Ben Nadel covering [how to implement groupBy in AngularJS using nested ngRepeat](http://www.bennadel.com/blog/2456-grouping-nested-ngrepeat-lists-in-angularjs.htm)
 * Integrated jQuery.simpleWeather and created an AngularJS directive for the same.
 * Created a landing page with various bootstrap components including thumbnails , wells , panels , jumbotron.
 * User login using localStrategy at the moment using passport.js,connect-flash,mongoose,bcrypt-nodejs for encryption.
 This has been modelled based on the excellent tutorial from <a href="http://scotch.io/tutorials/javascript/easy-node-authentication-setup-and-local">scotch.io</a> with additional integration and migration for supporting jade and AngularJS